 - Remove the memory slot cover from the base of the machine.

 - Using the suction cups carefully place them on the glass screen cover and remove the glass panel.
 Place somewhere safe and clean.

 - Remove the Torx screws from the front panel surround on the edge of the LCD screen (some of the screws are different sizes)

 - Lift the screen away from the main chassis and life up and over above the computer

 - Remove the screws holding the LCD panel to the chassis

 - Remove 2 screws from the LCD connector and remove the connector from the graphics card

-- Carefully life the LCD panel from the bottom to expose the 4 small connectors for the backlight.
-Mark the connectors with a marker to aid reassembly and disconnect the connectors
+- Carefully lift the LCD panel from the bottom to expose the 4 small connectors for the backlight.
+Mark the connectors with a marker to aid in reassembly and disconnecting the connectors

 - Lift the panel clear of the chassis

-- Remove the hard drive temperate sensor and place to one side
+- Remove the hard drive temperate sensor and place on one side

 - Unclip the hard drive from the chassis.
 This plastic bracket can be a tight fit so some force is required to remove it

-- Remove the power and SATA connectors from the hard drive and remove from the chassis
+- Remove the power and SATA connectors from the hard drive and remove them from the chassis

 - Remove the screws holding the plastic clip from the hard drive and the 2 mounting pins from the other side of the hard drive

 - Fit the clip and pins to the new hard drive

 - Reconnect the power and SATA connectors and clip the new hard drive back into the computer chassis